francoisgeorgy/pacer-editor/README.md

 This web site is not endorsed by, directly affiliated with, maintained, or sponsored by Nektar Technology.

-This web site is published under (GNU General Public License v3)[https://www.gnu.org/licenses/gpl-3.0.en.html].
+This web site is published under [GNU General Public License v3](https://www.gnu.org/licenses/gpl-3.0.en.html).